mirrorkeydev/Appstract/README.md

 # Contributing
 Contributions are very welcome!
 You do NOT need to know how to code, just how to create .SVGs using [Inkscape](https://inkscape.org/) or other software.
-Please see the contribution guide (link TODO) for instructions on how to contribute.
+Please see the [contribution guide](https://github.com/mirrorkeydev/Appstract/blob/master/CONTRIBUTING.md) for instructions on how to contribute.

 # Releases